ethanblake4/dart_eval/README.md

 ### Compiling a project

-The CLI supports compiling standard Dart projects, although installed packages in `pubspec.yaml` are not currently supported.
+The CLI supports compiling standard Dart projects.
 To compile a project, run:

 ```bash
 cd my_project